ezcn/grep/tesiGianluca/tesiGianlucaHGDP.md

 ### 6.1) [This](hgdp_grep_mean.tsv) is an Output file obtained for each Chromosome of Control-Population (HGDP) and in each row there is a "MEAN" for each Variant_class and Consequence of this Chromosome , repeted "n" time for "6" (our population is 6 samples) randomized samples in HGDP population.
 In the end we have also one line for each Chromosome for my GREP population.

-# 7) [this](hgdp_grep_mean.tsv) file have to be processed with R for visualize an enrichment in specific Variant Class or Consequences.
+# 7) The output [file](hgdp_grep_mean.tsv) have to be processed with R for visualize an enrichment in specific Variant Class or Consequences.